IMVC Vision: Linking the energy and potential of young people and marginalised cohorts with industry, government and community

-In providing a diverse suite of programs, we have the unique capability to provide our stakeholders with a holistic approach to the development of skills, assets, opportunities and capabilities to:
+The IMVC provides a diverse suite of programs, as such, we have the unique capability to provide our stakeholders with a holistic approach to the development of skills, assets, opportunities and capabilities to:

-- Work – participate in employment, unpaid or voluntary work; and
+- Work – Participate in employment, unpaid or voluntary work